Currently Enrolling Trials

 Sirturo is supplied as a tablet for oral administration.
-Sirturo should only be used in combination with at least 3 other drugs to which the patient’s MDR-TB isolate has been shown to be susceptible in vitro.
-If in vitro testing results are unavailable, treatment may be initiated with Sirturo in combination with at least 4 other drugs to which the patient's MDR-TB isolate is likely to be susceptible.
+Sirturo should only be used in combination with at least three other drugs to which the patient’s MDR-TB isolate has been shown to be susceptible in vitro.
+If in vitro testing results are unavailable, treatment may be initiated with Sirturo in combination with at least four other drugs to which the patient's MDR-TB isolate is likely to be susceptible.
 The recommended dosage of Sirturo is as follows: Weeks 1-2: 400 mg (4 tablets of 100 mg) once daily with food.
-Weeks 3-24: 200 mg (2 tablets of 100 mg) 3 times per week with food (with at least 48 hours between doses) for a total dose of 600 mg per week.
+Weeks 3-24: 200 mg (2 tablets of 100 mg) three times per week with food (with at least 48 hours between doses) for a total dose of 600 mg per week.
 The tablet should be swallowed whole with water.

 The FDA approval of Sirturo was based on two studies.